Herbal Medicine for Birth Support

 In this 3-Month journey, we will be learning different herbal medicines that can be used to support people through their birth journey.
 Every week we will be joined by a birthworker in the community that will share their journey with plant medicine as well as ways they use plants when supporting gestating folks.

-Our goal is to help you feel supported, grounded, and equipped with basic herbal knowledge to help you care for pregnant clients and loved ones.
+Our goal is to help you feel supported, grounded, and equipped with basic herbal knowledge to help you care for folks you support through your birthwork.

 Only open to BIPOC Doulas & Birthworkers.
 The course is offered via Zoom live stream for full participation.